codepo8/developer-advocacy-handbook/record.md

 Having a list of upcoming talks also helps people who are in the same location of the event to contact you.
-I've had quite a few interesting brownbag offers by hard-to-access customers as they knew I'd be around their town and they didn't have the budget to send all their developers to the event.
+I've had quite a few interesting brown-bag offers by hard-to-access customers as they knew I'd be around their town and they didn't have the budget to send all their developers to the event.